tianyicui/gotgo/README.md

 optional, and will itself default to interface{}.
 The default type should be either an interface type, or a type defined in terms of other template parameters, although I'm not sure whether/how to enforce this.
-Your got file *must* be able to compile with the default type!
+Your got file *should* be able to compile with the default type!

 Within this package, the types "a" and "b" will be in scope, so the